MojoExMachina/their-computer/index.md

 ---
-title: "Hello, World!"
+title: "It's their computer, after all."
 ---

-This site is in its very early stages.
+This site is in its early stages.
 Expect significant changes at unpredictable intervals.
-Have a pleasant day!